Areas of Town

-- I-15 North- Where the growth stops on I-15, first it’s Nellis AFB land and then it’s industrial.
+- I-15 North- Where the growth stops on I-15, first it’s Nellis AFB land, and then it’s industrial.
 After the Industrial area is the Speedway.
 Then building can boom out there.
 That should be on the 10-20-year growth plans.

-If you don’t see the name of a neighborhood you’re interested in, call us or email us and we will tell you which area to search and answer most questions you might have.
+If you don’t see the name of a neighborhood you’re interested in, call us or email us, and we will tell you which area to search and answer most questions you might have.
 The menu has an Advanced Search feature with a map search.
 This search feature lets you narrow results by location.